Intuitive Machines Targets $1 Billion in 2026 Revenue, but Most of It Was Bought, Not Built

 What Actually Happened

 The headline looks like hypergrowth.
 It isn't.
 The bulk of that revenue jump comes from Intuitive Machines' $800mn acquisition of Lanteris Space Systems, which closed in early 2026.
-Lanteris brought $685mn in backlog and an existing revenue stream across national security and civil space contracts.
-Add the smaller KinetX Aerospace deal ($30mn for deep-space navigation capabilities) and you have a company that essentially bought its way to $1bn in revenue.
+Lanteris brought $685mn in backlog and an existing revenue stream from national security and civil space contracts.
+Add the smaller KinetX Aerospace deal—$30mn for deep-space navigation capabilities—and the company bought most of its way to $1bn in revenue.

 The Catch